deepmehta27/Practical_Data_Science_Project/README.md

 !pip install pandas numpy matplotlib seaborn scikit-learn hdbscan shap
 ```

-Then, load and preprocess the data as described in Section 1.
+Then, load and preprocess the data as described.
 For full details, refer to the subsequent cells in this notebook.

 ---

-This markdown provides a clear entry point to the notebook, setting the stage for a detailed exploration of the data science project and its implications for reducing hospital readmissions.